 Phillip Aurentz is a principal in the Dallas office of McKool Smith.
-He is an experienced trial attorney who has successfully briefed and argued numerous issues including motions for summary judgment, claim construction, and pretrial issues.
-Mr. Aurentz has significant experience in patent matters and has argued multiple Markman hearings and tried multiple cases.
+He is an experienced trial lawyer who has successfully briefed and argued numerous issues, including motions for summary judgment, claim construction, and pretrial issues.
+Phillip has significant experience in patent matters and has argued multiple Markman hearings and tried multiple cases.
 His trial experience includes presenting witnesses at trial.

-Mr. Aurentz represents companies as both plaintiffs and defendants across various technologies including digital content transmission technology, down-hole oil field tools, hydraulic fracturing, integrated circuitry, USB technology, MICR check processing, cellular technologies, deep water seismic exploration technology; rotary cutter technology, and various medical field technologies.
+Phillip represents companies as both plaintiffs and defendants across various technologies, including digital content transmission technology, down-hole oil field tools, hydraulic fracturing, integrated circuitry, USB technology, MICR check processing, cellular technologies, deep water seismic exploration technology, rotary cutter technology, and various medical field technologies.

-Prior to law school Mr. Aurentz worked at Exxon Mobil Corporation as a production gas plants project engineer.
-While in law school, Mr. Aurentz was an associate editor of the Texas Intellectual Property Law Journal.
+Prior to law school, Phillip worked at Exxon Mobil Corporation as a production gas plants project engineer.
+While in law school, he was an associate editor of the Texas Intellectual Property Law Journal.
 He also earned the Dean’s Achievement Award in Patent Law and the Dean’s Achievement Award in Creditor’s Rights and Consumer Bankruptcy.

 - Summit 6, LLC v.
 Samsung.
 Part of the trial team that obtained a jury verdict against Samsung for their infringement of Summit 6's digital media patents.
 The judgment was affirmed by the Federal Circuit.

 - American Brownfield, MCIC v.
 Triumph Aerostructures.
 Part of the litigation team that represented American Brownfield in a breach of contract matter.